 - Applicants best meeting the needs of the department will be invited to participate in the examination process.
 The testing will consist of the following

 - CRITICALL - Qualified candidates will be required to participate in the on-line Criticall examination.
 This includes testing skills required to be successful in the position.
 It will also include a typing test.
-A minimum net typing speed is 40 WPM.
+The minimum net typing speed is 40 WPM.
 Those meeting the minimum scores on this exam will be invited to take the written exam.

 - WRITTEN EXAM - The Written Exam is the POST Entry Level Dispatcher Test Battery.
 A passing T-Score of 55 is required.